A blood sample taken from a vein in your arm

 Is there anything else I should know?

-Sometimes your doctor will look at other blood tests for an indirect indication of an ongoing allergic process, including your total IgE level or your full blood count (FBC) and white blood cell differential (specifically at your eosinophils and basophils).
+Sometimes your doctor will look at other blood tests for an indirect indication of an ongoing allergic process, including your total IgE level or your full blood count (FBC) and white blood cell differential (particularly eosinophils).
 Elevations in these tests may suggest an allergy, but they may also be elevated for other reasons.

 What other tests are available for allergy testing?

-Skin prick or scratch tests, and oral food or drug challenges are usually done by an allergist or immunologist.
+Skin prick or intradermal tests, and oral food or drug challenges are usually done by an allergist or immunologist.
 Your doctor may also try eliminating foods from your diet and may reintroduce them to find out what you are allergic to.
-It is important that these tests be done under close medical supervision, as a life threatening anaphylactic reaction is possible.
+It is important that these tests be done under close medical supervision, as a life threatening anaphylactic reaction, though rare, is possible.

 Patch tests are used in the investigation of 'allergic contact dermatitis', and check for delayed reactions to substances which are in contact with the skin, eg fragrance in cosmetics, nickel.
-These tests are performed by dermatologists.
+These tests are may be performed by immunologists, allergists and dermatologists.
+These reactions do not depend on IgE and so the IgE test may be normal.
+However, these generally have very different signs and symptoms to IgE related disease.
+A carful assessment of your symptoms will enable your doctor to choose the appropriate tests for you.

 My allergy test was negative, but I am having symptoms.
 What else could it be?